NOAA-EMC/RDASApp/.github/PULL_REQUEST_TEMPLATE/feature_pr.md

 - ...

 ## Sample Result (optional)
-> If applicable, add a screenshot with the final result.
+> Add a screenshot with the final result.

 ## Checklist
 - [ ] Unit tests added/updated (if applicable).